 Chronicles employs a classic first person perspective, a rather obvious choice since the players will spend all of their time walking around the psychiatric hospital.
 But Oliver will not be alone, since there is the almost costant company of the main antagonist, who will advance the plot by speaking telepathically with his son.
 Indeed, there are no cutscenes, except for the intro, and all of the narrative is carried out through conversations in first person, with the various paintings in the museum.

-As a fan of horror in general, I do not tend to overstate things, so I can be completely honest in stating that John Saul’s Blackstone Chronicles is one of the most effective horror adventure games I’ve played.
+As a fan of horror in general I do not like to overhype things, so I can be completely honest in stating that John Saul’s Blackstone Chronicles is one of the most effective horror adventure games I’ve played.
 Even though gameplaywise there’s little that would be worth mentioning as special, this is one of the few adventures that manages to work on two different levels.
-It is both a pure horror game, with the usual foreboding atmosphere, traps and sudden dangers to avoid, and a dreadful stroll down history lane, uncovering how horribly people with mental conditions were treated, even as late as the 1940s.
+It is both a pure horror game, with the usual foreboding atmosphere, traps and sudden dangers to avoid, and a rather terrifying stroll down history lane, uncovering how horribly people with mental conditions were treated, even as late as the 1940s.

 The patients relate their stories through diaries or letters and hearing their first-hand accounts is pretty depressing and disquieting.
-Those terrible events will stay with the player long after they have finished the game, thus earning it his subtitle: “an adventure in terror”.
+Those terrible events will stay with the player long after they have finished the game, thus fully earning it the subtitle: “an adventure in terror”.
 Indeed.
-The plot itself, conceived as a sequel to the events narrated in the Blackstone Chronicles novels, as a whole, is alright.
-There’s no need to know any of the books in order to enjoy the game, which is a wise design choice.
-Interestingly enough, I would argue that the atmosphere of the adventure manages to surpass that of the books, being much more effective in its realistic accounts of the sufferings of patients.
+The plot itself, conceived as a sequel and sort of big conclusion to the events narrated in the Blackstone Chronicles novels, as a whole, is alright.
+There’s no need to know in detail any of the books in order to enjoy the game, which is a wise design choice.
+Interestingly enough, I would argue that the atmosphere of the adventure manages to surpass that of the books, which are average horror novels from the 90s, being much more effective in its realistic accounts of the sufferings of patients.

 Further good news, most puzzles are consistent, either inventory-based or pure logical conundrums; nothing is terribly hard or obtuse and they won’t get in the way of Oliver’s walk down the sanitarium’s halls.
 There would be one exception though: the timed events.
 This is where Oliver has to do bring an object to a specific room or just race against the clock: either he wins or he dies.
 They can get a little repetitive when one has no clear no idea about what to do; those would have been best left on the cutting floor.
 Then again, as one might have guessed, Blackstone Chronicles’ nature is not that of an exciting horror action-adventure.
 Then again, when I introduced it as a “first-person adventure game of the nineties”, I would think nobody was expecting anything to be very exciting in that regard.